 The Health Services Administration Program has been in existence since 1994.
-Since the academic year 1998-99, 742 students have graduated with a bachelors’ degree in Health Services Administration.
-The Health Services Administration program prepares students for entry-level management positions in various health care settings or organizations.
-Health services administration careers can include working in integrated health care systems, retirement and long term care facilities, physicians’ practices, community health organizations, health care associations and insurance carriers-third party administrators.
+Since the academic year 1998-99, 846 students have graduated with a bachelors’ degree in Health Services Administration.
+The Health Services Administration program prepares students for entry-level management positions in various healthcare settings or organizations.
+Health services administration careers can include working in integrated healthcare systems, retirement and long term care facilities, physicians’ practices, community health organizations, health care associations and insurance carriers-third party administrators.
 Specialties are designed to assist students needing or desiring a more focused area of interest.
 This degree prepares individuals interested in pursuing Davenport University’s MBA program.
 Credits for previous Allied Health course work or an associate’s degree with an Allied Health credential (i.e., Registered Nurse, Medical Assistant) that are not the exact equivalent of Davenport University courses may be awarded, following consultation with the Associate Dean of Allied Health.

 Length of Program: 120-121 Credit hours